Alopecia totalis

 diagnosis

 The diagnosis of alopecia totalis is usually based on the clinical appearance of the scalp.
-Doctors may also perform a scalp biopsy to rule out other causes of hair loss and confirm the diagnosis.
+Doctors may also perform a scalp biopsy to rule out other causes of hair loss and to confirm the diagnosis.

 Treatment